Get the worry-free services and expert support you need to start your business in Kansas today.

 Kansas has relatively low startup costs compared to less rural states, but you’ll still need to understand the full cost of running a business in order to flourish.
-To do this, you should add up your fixed expenses (like insurance premiums and building rent), variable expenses (like business taxes or inventory costs), and one-time expenses (like specialized equipment and office furniture).
+To do this, you can add up your fixed expenses (like insurance premiums and building rent), variable expenses (like business taxes or inventory costs), and one-time expenses (like specialized equipment and office furniture).

 Once you have a clear financial picture, you can look into your funding options.
-Though you can use a business credit card for smaller one-time purchases, the majority of small businesses will still need to turn toward business loans or grants.
+Though you can use a business credit card for smaller one-time purchases, some small businesses will still need to turn toward business loans or grants.
 The Small Business Administration (SBA) and NetWork Kansas can help you determine your funding options.
 Kansas’s business portal also has information about the state’s business incentive programs.
 Every dollar helps.

-Before you decide on a name, use the Kansas Secretary of State’s name availability search to make sure it’s not already being used.
+Before you decide on a name, use the Kansas Secretary of State’s name availability search engine to make sure it’s not already being used.
 Some businesses, particularly single-member LLCs and sole proprietors, may prefer to use a trade name or DBA (doing business as) name.
 Unlike other states, Kansas doesn’t have a formal DBA filing process, but you’ll still want to make sure your fictitious name isn’t violating any state or federal trademarks.

 Beyond that, you’ll need to obtain the proper licenses and permits before you can start.
 Not all Kansas businesses require licensing, but check with your city and/or county clerk to determine what’s necessary.
 Kansas.gov also has a list of common business licenses and the associated organization to apply to.

 You may want to consider developing a cross-platform social media plan using platforms like Twitter, Facebook, and Instagram.
-You’ll also probably want to ramp up your website’s SEO and register for Yelp, Angie’s List, Google My Business, and other local business registrations if you have a physical location.
+You’ll also probably want to ramp up your website’s SEO (search engine optimization) and register for Yelp, Angie’s List, Google My Business, and other local business registrations if you have a physical location.

 Still, the Sunflower State has so much more to offer.
 Kansas has a huge healthcare sector and plenty of traditional retail businesses.
 You can start a farming business, or you could open up an Etsy shop and sell custom T-shirts out of your home.